anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Whatever is not yours: let go of it.
-Your letting go of it will be for your long-term happiness & benefit.
+Quote: Action may not always bring happiness; but there is no happiness without action.

-By: The Buddha
+By: Benjamin Disraeli